BeccaHurtado/moveiesfinal/README.md

 ## Contribution:
 * **Kiri Anthony:** JavaScript - Implementing the logic for the back end and TMDB (The Movie DB) API to the project.
 * **Becca Hurtado:** HTML/CSS/Javascript - Initial HTML body/background and title with styling and implementation of Bored API to the project.
+Worked on the TMDB api to show data on website.
 * **Chris Masters:** HTML/CSS/Tailwind - Design of the page and implementation of Tailwind.